improbable-eng/go-httpwares/logging/logrus/DOC.md

 	}

 You can use `Extract` to log into a request-scoped `logrus.Entry` instance in your handler code.
-Additional tags to the logger can be added using `http_ctxtags`.
+Additional tags to the logger can be added using `ctx_logrus`.

 ### HTTP Library logging
 The `http.Server` takes a logger command.
 You can use the `AsHttpLogger` to take a user-scoped `logrus.Entry` and log